-- For a SOAP call: "REMOTE_CLIENT: - ◆ For a workflow action: "WF:<wf process id>" - For the user application user interface: "USER_APP" - userTarget specifies the DN for the being granted the resource. - reasonForRequest provides a reason for the request. - requestParams provides the parameter values for the request. - correlationId specifies a resource assignment request correlation ID; if the parameter is null, a correlation ID is generated.
+- For a SOAP call: "REMOTE\CLIENT: - For a workflow action: "WF:<wf process id>" - userTarget specifies the DN for the being granted the resource. - reasonForRequest provides a reason for the request. - requestParams provides the parameter values for the request. - correlationId specifies a resource assignment request correlation ID; if the parameter is null, a correlation ID is generated.